 The intelligence of the children is unaffected by dysgraphia.
 The main source of the difficulty is a motor skills issue.
 Support and accommodations at home and school can help to improve that.

 Developmental dysgraphia differs from dyslexia in certain ways.
 Children with dyslexia may struggle with their reading skills, but because both dysgraphia and dyslexic symptoms might be similar to each other, such as spelling difficulties, it is possible to confuse one of these learning disorders with the other.
 A child could experience both problems.
-As a result, it's crucial to handle the child's case individually.
+As a result, handle the child's case individually.
 One child may have dyslexia and ADHD, whilst another child may have dyslexia and dyscalculia.
-Therefore, it's crucial to address each child's difficulty with individual provision.
+Therefore, address each child's difficulty with individual provision.

 Children with dysgraphia have been shown to have problems with two cognitive abilities: auditory and visual processing.